Best Health Insurance Plans in Ontario in 2026

 It really is all about what you’re looking for in a individual health insurance plan.
 Each of the carriers listed above has multiple different types of plans that fit any kind of lifestyle and budget, from individual health to guaranteed acceptance to life insurance.
 You will need to take the time to look through each and figure out which one addresses your needs, especially if you’re already covered by OHIP.

 When it comes to individual health insurance plans in Ontario, several providers offer comprehensive coverage options.
-Blue Cross Ontario, Sun Life Financial, Manulife Financial, Great-West Life, Desjardins Insurance, and BMO Insurance are among the top choices.
+Blue Cross Ontario, Sun Life Financial, Manulife Financial, Canada Life, and Desjardins Insurance are among the top choices.
 However, it’s essential to carefully consider factors such as coverage options, premiums, customer service, and coverage compared to OHIP to find the plan that meets your unique needs.

 Scenario 1: Dental Coverage with High Income